Cavani & Telles in Man Utd’s Champions League squad but Jones, Rojo & Romero miss out | Goal.com

 Ole Gunnar Solskjaer is in the process of finalising those plans, with his 28-man squad for the group stage put in place.

-Some tough decisions have been made when piecing together a party that will face Paris Saint-Germain, RB Leipzig and Istanbul Basaksehir.
+Some tough decisions have been made when piecing together a squad that will face Paris Saint-Germain, RB Leipzig and Istanbul Basaksehir.

 That draw has been billed as the 'Group of Death', with United having some serious challenges to overcome in order to reach the knockout rounds.